 Through a learn-by-doing approach, fellows will learn how to create a project of realistic scope, map a time-line for conducting a global study, select appropriate methodologies, and understand the country and population.
 Fellows will be able to develop research questions that are clinically and culturally relevant to identified community and public health needs; develop and manage a global research team; conceptualize mental health policies and plans; develop and evaluate mental health systems; build productive global collaborations; work with government, NGOs and academics abroad.

-Based on the potential applicant pool, the strengths of the faculty, and the research needs of the field, we have structured the program for 3 years with 2 fellows (psychiatrists, clinical psychologists, or a PhD candidate from an accredited school of public health, depending on quality of applicants) per year.
+Based on the potential applicant pool, the strengths of the faculty and the research needs of the field, we have structured the program for 3 years with 2 fellows (psychiatrists, clinical psychologists, or a PhD candidate from an accredited school of public health, depending on quality of applicants) per year.
 Key components of the proposed program include:

-To gain the skill sets and confidence to perform independent research, fellows will conduct an independent, mentored research project tailored to their unique career goals at one of the African sites; in addition, they will work on secondary data analysis projects to both develop analytical and research skills, and meet authorship requirements of the program.
+To gain the skill sets and confidence to perform independent research, fellows will conduct an independent, mentored research project tailored to their unique career goals at one of the African sites or Barbados; in addition, they will work on secondary data analysis projects to both develop analytical and research skills, and meet authorship requirements of the program.
 Each site has an established research infrastructure for protocol development, IRB approval and data collection, and a proven track record for participant recruitment and study completion.
 Fellows will have broad access to patients, clinical samples, relevant patient databases and laboratory/equipment to support their projects.
-The global sites, supported by the primary training site (MGH) will provide a rich research training environment for fellows.
+The global sites, supported by the primary training site (Mass General) will provide a rich research training environment for fellows.
 The history of scientific and training collaborations amongst the departments, and the available resources of the institutions, will ensure fellows rapidly immerse themselves in a research project and focus within the existing infrastructure.

 The faculty’s methodological expertise is expansive, enabling fellows to conduct the following types of research: outcomes and evaluation research, testing multiple outcomes, large-scale clinical studies, drug utilization and effect of pharmaceutical and medical procedures in cross cultural populations, behavioral interventions for chronic diseases, longitudinal studies, epidemiological studies, pharmacoepidemiologic methods, and qualitative research, among others.
 The research activities of the participating faculty will enable trainees to engage in projects locally and globally at the interface of the thematic topics and methodological areas.